Quantitative Bounds for Sorting-Based Permutation-Invariant Embeddings: Numerical Results

+We have not considered higher dimensional cases because our implementation becomes numerically intractable once $n$ or $d$ are large.

 We summarize our current knowledge, consisting of Theorems~\ref{thm:orbit_separation_beta} and \ref{thm:matousek2} as well as the above results, in two tables.
-Table~\ref{ta:Minimal} records the minimal embedding dimension $nD$ for which orbit separation is guaranteed while Table~\ref{ta:Maximal} records the maximal embedding dimension $nD$ for which orbit separation is ruled out independently of $\bfA$.
+Table~\ref{ta:Minimal} records the minimal embedding dimension $nD$ for which orbit separation is guaranteed while Table~\ref{ta:Maximal} records the maximal embedding dimension $nD$ for which orbit separation is ruled out independently of $\bfA$ (see also Figure~\ref{fig:Gaps} for a visualization when $d=2$).
+The code used to generate the examples in this section is publicly available on GitHub at \href{https://github.com/rvbalan/SortingBasedUniversalKeys}{\texttt{rvbalan/SortingBasedUniversalKeys}}.